Radio Swan: History

 Cuba responded to the broadcasts by setting up a jamming station to block the transmissions of Radio Swan and initiated La Voz de INRA, or The Voice of INRA, which represented the National Institute of Agrarian Reform with an anti-American message.
 This action was followed on January 3, 1961, by a break in diplomatic relations between both countries that had been initiated by the US.
 Following this action, Cuba commenced broadcasting to the US and to the world, with a new international service called Radio Havana Cuba.

-In March 1961 Radio Swan announced that it would no longer sell its airtime for political programming and the station changed to an all-news format while infusing its broadcasts with coded messages.
+In March 1961, Radio Swan stopped selling airtime for political programming, switching to an all-news format infused with coded messages.
+The station identified itself as supporting anti-Castro forces in Cuba and expanded its broadcasts to fourteen frequencies.
 The station described itself as "assisting those who are fighting Castro within Cuba" and it began transmitting on fourteen frequencies.
 The CIA issued a press release claiming its anti-Castro broadcasts were now being beamed by seven radio stations as well as Radio Swan.

 A station identifying itself as Radio Swan briefly resumed broadcasts in 1975–1976 on 6.185 MHz.
 The station used a mailing address in San Pedro Sula, Honduras, and referred to itself as "La Primera Voz Democratica de Latinoamerica" ("The First Voice of Democracy in Latin America").
 Since San Pedro Sula is located on the Honduran mainland, it is possible that these broadcasts originated there rather than on Swan Island, though no positive verification has been determined.